 Find out the latest advances in technology driving down OPEX costs and delivering smarter vessels to service the sector.
 What innovations are enabling the growth of floating offshore wind projects, digitalisation in operations and maintenance, and the drive towards greener vessels?

 Offshore Wind Journal Editor David Foxwell reflects on some of the key issues from this year's event:

-and further coverage on the Offshore Wind Journal website.
+and you can read further coverage on the Offshore Wind Journal website.

-To reserve a stand or make an enquiry about sponsorship please contact Bill Cochrane on firstname.lastname@example.org.
+To reserve a stand or make an enquiry about sponsorship for next year please contact Bill Cochrane on firstname.lastname@example.org.
 Alternatively, you can find our sponsorship document here and the exhibition floorplan here.

-One of the awards presented at the OSJ Awards ceremony is the Offshore Renewables Award.
-The 2018 Award , sponsroed by F3O Offshore Services was won by the Bibby Wave Master
+One of the awards presented at the OSJ Awards ceremony is the Offshore Renewables Award, sponsored by f3 Offshore Services.

 Louis Dreyfus Armateurs (LDA) was awarded the Offshore Renewables Award at the 2019 Annual Offshore Support Journal Awards for service operation vessel (SOV) Wind of Change .
 Read more here.